 What can you do?

 Lauren: Oh, I wanted to talk about Fur Peace Ranch a little bit.
-I saw a picture of you and – I’m pretty sure it was Dave Alvin.
-I wanted to ask about him because, man, I find that so interesting.
-I’m actually a big fan of X. I like that album he did with them, See How We Are.
-The song he wrote, “4th of July,” is my favorite one on the album.
+I saw a picture of you and Dave Alvin.
+I’m actually a big fan of his work.

 Well, you know, Dave is the real deal.
 And he’s one of those guys that whenever people ask me, ‘Who would you like to play with that you haven’t played with professionally?’
 I always forget.
 Thanks for reminding me.
 I always forget that one of the guys I’d like to do something with sometime is Dave Alvin.
 I’m a huge fan of his.
 I love the earthiness, and at the same time the multidimensional aspect of his writing.
 I love his voice, I love…

 Yeah, he’s great.
 Quite simply, he’s great.

 And was Chris Hillman another instructor?

 Yeah, Chris Hillman was an instructor, too.
 He and Herb Pedersen have come together several times.
 Herb Pedersen is a guy that I met in 1962 when I moved to California.
 He was playing in a bluegrass band out of Berkeley.
 And of course I met Chris later.
 They’re both great guys.
 Chris Hillman, you know, he’s such an artful singer.
 Just a really good guy.
 His music is always so beautiful.